 - Making it easy for you to provide feedback via a range of methods

 - Better promoting opportunities for you to provide feedback

 - Working more closely with local community organisations, groups and leaders

 The Local Government Act 2020 (the Act) formally acknowledges the importance of community engagement and requires all councils to adopt a community engagement policy in line with the Act.
 The Act also prescribes when specific approaches to engagements must be used.
 Our draft policy aligns with:

 - Section 55 and 56 of the Victorian Local Government Act 2020

 - Victorian Auditor General’s Office - Better practice guide: Public Participation in Government Decision Making

 - The International Association of Public Participation (IAP2) model of community engagement

-Once the policy is finalised, we will use all of our feedback to date to develop an Engagement Handbook.
+We will now use all of feedback to date to develop an Engagement Handbook.
 The handbook will provide details about how to design and deliver community engagement plans, including the method and tools, how to promote the opportunities and which local community members, organisations, groups or leaders may be well placed to contribute.

-We’ll be asking for your insights again in early 2021 on the draft handbook.
+We’ll be asking for your insights again in 2021 on the draft handbook.